 You can create wonderful miniature gardens in large plant containers.
 These gardens can have all the features that belong to a normal garden such as trees, shrubs and flowers.
-You can create a miniature garden using plants that have been created to be dwarfs genetically or young plants.
-You can also use regular plants whose growth has been slowed.
+You can create a miniature garden using plants that have been created to be dwarfs genetically, or young plants.
+You can also use regular plants with growth that has been slowed.
 Keep reading to learn more.

 Best Plants for Indoor Miniature Gardens

 Young plants can serve your purposes for a miniature garden for only a short period of time.
 Once they grow too big, you will have to transplant them to their own pot.
 You also need to be sure to place plants together that have similar needs.
 If their needs are all different (one needing more water and one needing dry compost), they will not survive.